 Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may differ from state to state.
-You should be thoroughly familiar with the laws and regulations in your state and local school district.
+In Oregon, you will be informed of specific licensing and testing requirements when you become employed to operate a school bus.